 The 3D scanner is easy to manipulate and isn’t tiring to move around, even with complex (unusual) arm movements.
 It truly is light and portable.

-Creaform’s HandySCAN BLACK Elite boasts a clean, robust finishing.
+Creaform’s HandySCAN BLACK Elite boasts a clean, robust finish.
 Everything exudes quality and rigor.
 For an industrial product, it even looks “beautiful”.
 This attention to detail is similar to the feeling that Apple products give off.
 Even the camera PCBs are optimized and designed with aesthetics in mind.
 It’s no wonder this scanner received a RedDot Design Award.

 When it comes to holding the scanner, product design is once again well thought out, despite the handle’s compact size.
 There is room to fit three fingers around it, while the index finger is to be positioned on the scanner’s side (as if you were holding a gun).
 The surface textures are grippy and a little squishy where needed.